Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 4. **Experiments and Recordings selection**

    Experiments are selected by checkboxes.
-Which recordings are processe is determined on the ciontebt of the Experiment Info files in the Experiment directories.
+Which recordings are processed is determined on the context of the Experiment Info files in the Experiment directories.
 Recordings for which the Process Flag is to TRUE are processed, others are ignored

    ![experiment-info](./Pictures/experiment-info.png)